ABRG-Models/morphologica/README.svg_boundaries.md

 ## SVG defined boundaries

-The morph::HexGrid class can have its boundary set from a specially defined .svg drawing.
+The **morph::HexGrid** class can have its boundary set from a specially defined scalable vector graphics drawing (svg).
+This readme describes how to create a suitable drawing.

 Create an svg file.
 I used Inkscape, but the code has been tested with Adobe Illustrator-generated files and these should work.